giantrocketship/grs-standards/sections/database.md

 ## Overview

-Database design conventions for GRS.
-All migrations, schemas, and relationships must follow these rules.
+Database design rules for all GRS migrations and schemas.

 ---